nelson888/groovy_compiler/README.md

 The main() function will be executed

-There are some already built-in functions so you can't write a functions called:
+There are some already built-in functions so you can't write a functions named:
 - power